 Like most travel costs in the Czech Republic, beer prices greatly depend on where you are, most notably whether you are in a tourist trap in central Prague or drinking where it’s mostly locals instead.
 In the latter places, expect to pay an average of $1.50 for a pint.

 For what it’s worth, you’ll pay about the same amount in the other former Iron Curtain countries of Bulgaria, Romania, Slovakia, and Hungary.
 Sometimes the beer will also be quite good.
 It’s just not as consistently great as in the original home of Pilsner.

-Cheap Beer in the Balkans of Europe
+Cheapest Beer Destinations in the Balkans of Europe

 I’m lumping Albania, Bosnia, and Serbia together as one because beer prices are a consistent bargain in all of them.
 You can expect to routinely find a beer for around $1.50 in a bar or simple restaurant in any of these countries and occasionally it can get down close to a buck at happy hour.
 With some kebabs and warm bread, you’ll be a happy camper.
 Most are going to be basic lagers, but I had a very good wheat beer in Tirana for $1.75.